 CO1 The characteristics of different types of decision-making environments and the appropriate decision-making approaches and tools to be used in each type.
 CO2 Transportation Models and Assignment Models.
-CO3 New simple models, like CPM, MSPT to improve decision-making and develop critical thinking and objective analysis of decision problems.
+CO3 New simple models, like CPM, MSPT to improve decision-making and develop critical thinking and objective analysis of decision problems develop ertitear timining and objective analysis of decision problems.